fraserblade/Generic-REST-API/README.md

 # Generic-REST-API
-Simple API based on Node/Express and packaged with Docker
+Simple API based on Node/Express and packaged with Docker.

+Get up and running fast!

+Use as a template to build and customise more complex services.

 ## Building & Running - Docker
     docker build -t ghcr.io/[owner]/generic-rest-api:latest .